marzer/tagged_ptr/README.md

 ## _"What is a tagged pointer?"_

+A special pointer that uses some otherwise-unused bits of its memory representation to stash some extra data without taking up any more space (i.e. it still has `sizeof(void*)`).

 From [wikipedia/tagged_pointer](https://en.wikipedia.org/wiki/Tagged_pointer):

 > In computer science, a tagged pointer is a pointer (concretely a memory address) with additional data associated with it, such as an indirection bit or reference count.
 This additional data is often "folded" into the pointer, meaning stored inline in the data representing the address, taking advantage of certain properties of memory addressing.